spotinst/help/src/docs/ocean/tools-and-integrations/prometheus/README.md

 ## Ocean Metrics

 By monitoring a few key metrics you can gain an understanding of how Ocean scales.
-TThe metrics are described below with examples and are relevant to Ocean Prometheus Exporter for AWS Kubernetes and GCP.
+The metrics are described below with examples and are relevant to Ocean Prometheus Exporter for AWS Kubernetes and GCP.

 ### ocean_managed_nodes